Prevent malware infection

 Don't attach unfamiliar removable drives

-Some types of malware can spread by copying themselves to USB flash drives or other removable drives.
-There are malicious individuals that intentionally prepare and distribute infected drives—leaving these drives in public places to victimize unsuspecting individuals.
+Some types of malware spread by copying themselves to USB flash drives or other removable drives.
+There are malicious individuals that intentionally prepare and distribute infected drives by leaving them in public places for unsuspecting individuals.

 Only use removable drives that you are familiar with or that come from a trusted source.
 If a drive has been used in publicly accessible devices, like computers in a café or a library, make sure you have antimalware running on your computer before you use the drive.
 Avoid opening unfamiliar files you find on suspect drives, including Office and PDF documents and executable files.